Mission and Funding Policies

 - General fundraising campaigns or major capital project campaigns

 - Funding application via email is requested in either PDF or Word document format.

 - Schowalter will reply with an acknowledgment via email.
 If an acknowledgment is not received within a reasonable amount of time, it is the applicant’s responsibility to notify Schowalter and resubmit.

 - The funding application must be in the Schowalter Foundation’s format.

 - Applications not using the Schowalter format will be asked to resubmit or may not be considered.

 - Only one copy of the application is required.

-- Funding applications should not exceed two pages and should not be numbered, stapled or hole-punched.
+- Applications shall not exceed two pages and shall not be numbered, stapled, or hole punched.

-All recipients of Schowalter Foundation funding distributions are required to submit a report of the use of funds within one year.
+All recipients of Schowalter Foundation funding distributions are required to submit a report on the use of the funds within one year.